mc4117/morphodynamic_model/README.md

 The steering files for the Migrating Trench Test Case were obtained via private communication from the authors of *Villaret, Catherine, et al. "First-order uncertainty analysis using Algorithmic Differentiation of morphodynamic models."
 Computers & Geosciences 90 (2016): 144-151.*

 The steering files for the Meander Test case are those for the "Yen" validation example in Sisyphe.
 The steering files come as part of the Telemac-Mascaret download.
+As stated in the paper, some Sisyphe results for the meander test case that we have presented are taken directly from Villaret et al. (2016).